bburns/pkm-reviews/reviews/emacs.md

 Use org-mode for note taking and linking.

+Text files are the basic building blocks.
+Each can have an outline of headers, marked with '*', '**', etc.

-or org-roam?
+or org-roam? check it out

 ## Publishing

-Use org-mode to publish your notes as a website or blog?
+Use org-mode to publish your notes as a website or blog.

+(how do nowadays?)

+## Import/Export

 # Backlinks